 Central Park is a runner’s paradise.
 The Park offers a wide variety of loops and trails, and there is no shortage of groups that use the Park as their running hub.
 Enjoy this runner’s guide to Central Park—and be sure to download our official running map before you hit the pavement!

-Where to run in Central Park
+Where to Run in Central Park

 One of the most popular running destinations in the world surrounds the Reservoir.
 The Stephanie and Fred Shuman Reservoir Running Track is a 1.58-mile loop that offers some of the Park’s best views of the City.
 The track—a soft surface made of crushed gravel—spans almost the entire width of the Park and reaches from 86th to 96th Street.
+The Conservancy makes regular upgrades and repairs to the track’s surface to counter its heavy use, evidence of its consistent popularity.

 Going the distance?
 Paved drives circle the entire Park and provide the longest routes.
 The longest loop in the Park totals 6.1 miles.